Account Info

 Hedge by Call 🖋️

-Sarge said apart from using stop orders, you can buy calls to hedge against significant losses if the stock moves against you.
+Sarge said apart from using stop orders, you can buy calls to try to hedge against significant losses if the stock moves against you.
 Sarge has a rule of not being willing to lose more than 8% in any equity position.
 He also practices dollar-cost averaging but limits it to two times before deciding to exit the position.

 Try to Avoid Selling Puts on Margin 📜 @Thunderfuries